Zerophreak/countdown-game/README.md

-Rewriting this project from Java to C# learning C# to replace java.
+Going to rewrite this project in C#.
+Havent had time to do

+This is going to a textbased version of the countdown game

+seperate into to parts
+the words part of the show and the numbers part of the show.
 --->